TrueSparrowSystems/openapi-test-suite/README.md

 ```

 #### Case 3: Incorrect parameter passed but not obtained back as an error
-In the following, we can see that `raw_phone_number` was passed incorrectly, but the API response `error_data` does not convey the same.
+In the following, `raw_phone_number` was passed incorrectly, but the API response `error_data` does not convey the same.
 ```
     GET /api/admin/web/login/phone/otp
     params: {"country_code":"959bb2","raw_phone_number":null}